spookey/slick/README.md

 The main features of this theme include:
 * Page load speed optimizations (scores 98/100 on PageSpeed)
 * Multiple categories as navigation tabs
-* Tags and categories have their own pages
+* Supports taxonomies of tags, categories and series with their own pages
-* Footer with variable social links and RSS
+* Footer with fully customizable links and RSS

 ## Installation